 Fire Dispatching and Communications

-Using the latest in 9-1-1 fire dispatch technology and a county-wide two-way radio communication system, we support dispatching and fire ground communications for 15 of the 18 volunteer fire departments within Middlesex County.
+Using the latest in 9-1-1 fire dispatch technology and a county-wide two-way radio communication system, we support dispatching and fire ground communications for 15 of the 18 volunteer fire stations within Middlesex County.

 Fire dispatching is done through the Strathroy-Caradoc Police Services Communications Centre.
 The Strathroy-Caradoc Police Services Communications Centre can be contacted as follows;